 Over-the-counter pain medicine like acetaminophen or ibuprofen can be helpful.

-Topical Creams: Creams that contain the active ingredient Capsaicin may stop the pain signals from reaching your brain.
+Topical Creams: Creams that contain the active ingredient capsaicin may stop the pain signals from reaching your brain.
 In fact, one such cream is used specifically for post-herpetic neuralgia related to shingles, another for the herpes virus.
+See our guide to topical remedies.

 See a Doctor You Trust

-Herpes leg pain and nerve pain seem to be fairly common among genital herpes sufferers, but that doesn’t mean many GPs are aware of it.
+Herpes leg pain and nerve pain seem to be fairly common among genital herpes sufferers, but that doesn’t mean all GPs are aware of it.
 It’s important to find a physician you trust to discuss your symptoms and treatment options.
+If needed, feel free to show this to your practitioner.

 Fortunately, when treated like any prodrome symptom, herpes nerve pain is useful as a warning of an outbreak or a contagious period.
 By treating the symptoms like a regular herpes outbreak, the discomfort can be resolved quickly.